 Abdominals are the sexiest of all muscles.
 Centrally located, they’re the bling of a physique that proves their owner put in the gym and diet work.
 That sexiness is why, for such a simple set of muscles with such a simple role—stabilizing the torso and bending it slightly forward and to the sides—there are an outrageous number of exercises, devices, and exercise variations, not to mention all the instructions, routines, and courses, forever promising to make it easy.
 There’s a whole ab industry.

 So, what to make of it all?
 What works best and what doesn’t work?
 Researchers have studied this question by determining exactly how much the abs are activated during various exercises with various equipment.
 We’ve reviewed the studies—and there are a lot of them.
-Now, we reveal the best, the worst, and the pretty good ab exercises.
+Now, we reveal the best ab exercises, and the worst, and the pretty good.

 • Rectus Abdominis is the front wall of banded muscle.
 (Fun fact: The number of bands can vary with genetics, so not everyone has a six-pack of three upper bands on each side.)
 The main function of the rectus abs is to move your ribcage towards your pelvis.
 Though the rectus abs are all one muscle (technically, two: left and right), they are frequently divided into upper and lower in regards to exercises.